Agnogh/math-for-kids/README.md

 ### **1.3 User Experience**

 #### **1.3.1.
 Targeted group**
 Anyone who wants to try their luck.
 There are no age limitations/restrictions.
-Most likely group will be very small kids or older people as everyone in between will set their sights on far more advanced entertainment.
+The most likely audience consists of very young users or older people.
 It could serve purpose as a competition between friends.

 ### **1.4.
 User expectation**